Peanut butter: As an ingredient

-Peanut butter is included as an ingredient in many recipes: peanut butter and jelly sandwiches, peanut butter cookies, and candies where peanut is the main flavor, such as Reese's Pieces, or various peanut butter and chocolate treats, such as Reese's Peanut Butter Cups and the Crispy Crunch candy bar.

-Peanut butter's flavor combines well with other flavors, such as oatmeal, cheese, cured meats, savory sauces, and various types of breads and crackers.
+Peanut butter's flavor combines well with other flavors, such as oatmeal, cheese, cured meats, savory sauces, and various breads and crackers.
 The creamy or crunchy, fatty, salty taste pairs very well with complementary soft and sweet ingredients like fruit preserves, bananas, apples, and honey.
-The taste can also be enhanced by similarly salty things like bacon (see Peanut butter, banana and bacon sandwich), especially if the peanut butter has added sweetness.
+The taste can also be enhanced by similarly salty things like bacon.

 One snack for children is called "ants on a log", with a celery stick acting as the "log".
 The groove in the celery stick is filled with peanut butter and raisins arranged in a row along the top are "ants".

 Plumpy'nut is a peanut butter-based food used to fight malnutrition in famine-stricken countries.
 A single pack contains 500 calories, can be stored unrefrigerated for two years, and requires no cooking or preparation.

 As animal food

-Peanut butter inside a hollow chew toy is a method to occupy a dog with a favored treat.
-A common outdoor bird feeder is a coating of peanut butter on a pine cone with an overlying layer of birdseed.
+Peanut butter inside a hollow chew toy is a method to occupy a dog with a flavored treat.
+A common outdoor bird feeder is a coating of peanut butter on a pine cone with an overlying layer of bird seed.

+Physical properties

+Peanut butter is a viscoelastic food that exhibits both solid and fluid behaviors.
+It consists of ground-up peanuts and may contain additional additives, such as stabilizers, sugars, or salt.
+Its characteristic soft, spreadable texture can be further defined through rheology – the study of flow and deformation of matter, affecting texture, consistency, and mouthfeel.
+Specifically for peanut butter, rheology can be used to define characteristics, such as spreadability and grittiness more accurately.